commfish/BSAI_crab_assessments/BBRKC/bbrkc_24s/readme24s.md

 ## Model options ------
-Three models recommended from May 2023:

-21.1b - updated "base" model, new bycatch data and updated GMACS version (2.01 E) 22.0 - "base" starting from 1985 - should have different control file
-     - also has different .dat and .prj file (see folder in bbrkc_23s)
+Model explorations from comments:

 23.0a - "base" with estimated M for males, prior is tight - mean 0.18, CV 0.04 see Jie's 22.0a from May 2022
+21.1b - updated "base" model, new bycatch data and updated GMACS version (see github) 21.1b_ph7 - base + ssb in season 7
+23.0a_ph7 - base + ssb in season 7
+24.0 - 23.0a_ph7 + selectivity informed by BSFRF (like snow crab)
+24.0b - 21.1b_ph7 + selectivity informed by BSFRF (like snowc crab)

 # Document updates ----------
 SAFE document is in Rmarkdown format.
 Need to work on all tables, etc.